 On Carving a Headstone …

-I make bespoke, one-off headstones, working with the person or persons commissioning the Stone to evolve a design which will speak of their feelings for the person whose name is to be carved into The Stone.
+I make bespoke, one-off headstones in Carmarthenshire, working with the person or persons commissioning the Stone to evolve a design which will speak of their feelings for the person whose name is to be carved into The Stone.